2024 Alberta municipal censuses

 Alberta has provincial legislation allowing its municipalities to conduct municipal censuses.
 Municipalities choose to conduct their own censuses for multiple reasons such as to better inform municipal service planning and provision, inform an electoral boundary review, or to simply update their populations since the last federal census.

 Alberta began the year of 2024 with 342 municipalities.
 Of these, 24 notified Alberta Municipal Affairs of their intentions to conduct a municipal census in 2024.
-Censues were ultimately conducted by five cities, ten towns, two villages, two specialized municipalities, three municipal districts, and one improvement district.
+Censuses were ultimately conducted by five cities, ten towns, two villages, two specialized municipalities, three municipal districts, and one improvement district.

 Municipal census results

 The following summarizes the results of those 23 municipal censuses conducted in 2024.